cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Why this matters:** Microsoft Entra ID and Active Directory are separate systems with separate policy engines.
 A clean hybrid design requires deliberate alignment, not assumptions that both sides will behave the same way automatically.

 **Takeaway:** Good hybrid governance means treating password policy as one aligned standard across both environments, even though the platforms still have some differences.

-### Password Policy Alignment

-**Business case:** In a hybrid environment with writeback enabled, password resets must satisfy both cloud and on-premises password policy requirements.
-If the two policies drift apart, the organisation ends up with inconsistent password rules and confusing user experience.

-**Why this matters:** Microsoft Entra ID and Active Directory are separate systems with separate policy engines.
-A clean hybrid design requires deliberate alignment, not assumptions that both sides will behave the same way automatically.

-**Takeaway:** Good hybrid governance means treating password policy as one aligned standard across both environments, even though the platforms still have some differences.
 ### Multi-Factor Authentication (MFA)

 **Business case:** A password alone is not enough.
 If it is phished, reused, or guessed, an attacker can log in without resistance.
 MFA adds a second factor so that a stolen password alone is not enough to gain access.